MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/modernize-packaged-apps.md

 ---
-Description: Learn how to add modern experiences for Windows 10 users in a desktop application that you have packaged in a Windows app package.
+description: Learn how to add modern experiences for Windows 10 users in a desktop application that you have packaged in a Windows app package.
 title: Modernize packaged desktop apps ms.date: 04/22/2019 ms.topic: article